SUDS Hotel Outreach

 - Brochures with sex trafficking information for managers and clerks

-- Laminated cards with signs of sex trafficking for housekeeping staff
+- Laminated cards with signs of sex trafficking for the housekeeping staff

 - Soap labeled with the National Trafficking Hotline